rails/rails/guides/source/contributing_to_ruby_on_rails.md

 You can invoke `test_jdbcmysql`, `test_jdbcsqlite3` or `test_jdbcpostgresql` also.
 See the file `activerecord/RUNNING_UNIT_TESTS.rdoc` for information on running more targeted database tests.

+#### Using Debuggers with Test

+To use an external debugger (pry, byebug, etc), install the debugger and use it as normal.
+If debugger issues occur, run tests in serial by setting `PARALLEL_WORKERS=1` or run a single test with `-n test_long_test_name `.

 ### Warnings

 The test suite runs with warnings enabled.
 Ideally, Ruby on Rails should issue no warnings, but there may be a few, as well as some from third-party libraries.
 Please ignore (or fix!) them, if any, and submit patches that do not issue new warnings.